 Assessment of condition

-For me, I will always start with a consultation.
+I will always start with a consultation.
 This is where I assess your condition and health status.
 Acupuncture treatment will only be recommended if the condition calls for it.
-You'd also have to give me your consent before I can proceed with the treatment.
+You would also have to give me your consent before I can proceed with the treatment.

-Typically, the treatment would start by you lying down on the treatment bed, exposing the areas where the acupuncture would be performed.
+Typically, the treatment would start with you lying down on the treatment bed, exposing the areas where the acupuncture would be performed.

 For example, it could be either your limbs or your stomach.

-Afterwhich, I'd then sterilize these areas.
-The sterilized and disposal needles used in acupuncture are extremely thin.
+After which, I then sterilise these areas.
+The sterile packed single-used disposable needles used in acupuncture are extremely thin.
 Most people feel nothing more than a slight “ant bite” when the needles are inserted into the acupressure points.

-All needles used in the clinics are sterile packed single use needles which are disposed as biohazardous wastes in accordance with National Environmental Agency regulations.
+All needles used in the clinics are sterile packed single-use needles which are disposed as biohazardous waste in accordance with National Environmental Agency regulations.

 Insertion of needles